tlswg/tls13-spec/draft-ietf-tls-tls13.md

 then the output keys are forward secret.

-The external PSK and resumption PSK bootstrap from a long-term shared secret into a unique per-connection short-term session key.
+The external PSK and resumption PSK bootstrap from a long-term shared secret into a unique per-connection short-term master secret.
 This secret may have been established in a previous handshake.
-If PSK with (EC)DHE key establishment is used, this session key will also be forward secret.
+If PSK with (EC)DHE key establishment is used, this master secret will also be forward secret.
 The resumption PSK has been designed so that the resumption master secret computed by connection N and needed to form connection N+1 is separate from the traffic keys used by connection N, thus providing forward secrecy between the connections.

-The PSK binder value forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established and the session where it was used.
+The PSK binder value forms a binding between a PSK and the current handshake, as well as between the context where the PSK was established and the connection where it is used.
 This binding transitively includes the original handshake transcript, because that transcript is digested into the values which produce the Resumption Master Secret.
 This requires that both the KDF used to produce the